MaenoRyuko/AndroidAdvancePush/readme.md

 - Registration with SNS ID（credit card payment）*Available for free
   - You can register with your SNS account login.
 Facebook, Twitter and Google are available.
   - Register from [Here](https://console.mbaas.nifcloud.com/signup)
-  - *It is recommended for the access from outide of Japan (Descrived on the next page)
+  - *It is recommended for the access from outside of Japan (Described on the next page)
 - Registration with NIFCLOUD ID（Invoice payment) *For Expert plan or higher plan
   - You need to register NIFCLOUD ID first.
   - Register from [Here](https://sso.nifcloud.com/auth/realms/nifcloud/protocol/openid-connect/registrations?client_id=user-registration&response_type=code&redirect_uri=%2Fcomp-registration.html&entry_code=N00000470100)